LLC Tax Rate in California – Freelancers Guide

 A C Corp is considered a separate entity from its owners for income tax purposes.

-That means profits and losses don’t pass through to the owners’ individual tax returns.
-Instead, C Corp pay income taxes on their net income and file their own tax returns with the IRS using Form 1120.
+That means profits and losses don’t pass through to the owners’ individual income tax returns.
+Instead, C corporations pay income taxes on their net income and file their own tax returns with the IRS using Form 1120.

 If your LLC is taxed like a C Corp, it pays income tax on its net profit for the tax year and it pays this at the corporate tax rate.